videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/interactive-live-streaming/integrate-hls/start-hls.md

     console.log("Meeting Hls is started");
   } else if (status === Constants.hlsEvents.HLS_PLAYABLE) {
     //highlight-start
-    // on hlsStateChanged started you will receive downstreamUrl const { downstreamUrl } = data;
+    // on hlsStateChanged started you will receive playbackHlsUrl and livestreamUrl const { playbackHlsUrl } = data;
     //highlight-end
     console.log("Meeting Hls is Playable");
   } else if (status === Constants.hlsEvents.HLS_STOPPING) {